thomas-fonferrier/runpod-ai-saas/README.md

 bash setup_network_volume.sh
 ```

-This creates a shared 100 GB network volume and downloads all model weights onto it.
+This creates a shared 200 GB network volume and downloads all model weights onto it (FLUX alone is ~58 GB).
 Workers mount this volume at `/runpod-volume` so cold-starts load in seconds instead of minutes.

 ### 4. Push Docker Images